 "Students are expected to engage fully with their course of study, take responsibility for their own learning and co-operate with their department and wider University as members of the University community.
 Students must comply with the requirements for their course as set out by the department." (regulation 36.2)

-Starting from October 2009 every department in the University has been required to introduce "monitor points'' to monitor the attendance of students and make sure that they are engaging with their degrees.
+Starting from October 2009 every department in the University has been required to introduce "monitoring points'' to monitor the attendance of students and make sure that they are engaging with their degrees.

 If you attend your lectures, complete the majority of your assessed assignments (read core for first and second years), and see your tutor when you are asked then none of this will affect you as the monitor points will be ticked off and you will not trigger any events.
 If you are building up missed monitor points then it is a sign that you are not engaging with the degree, and you should discuss this with your tutor sooner rather than later.